Managing Interstitial Cystitis Flares

-Whether it’s after a holiday meal or long car ride to grandma’s house, flares often rear their ugly bladders at the most inopportune times.
+Whether it’s after a holiday meal or long car ride to grandma’s house, IC flares often rear their ugly bladders at the most inopportune times.
 Worse yet, they can hurt badly.
-The great news, though, is that flares are often preventable if you know your triggers.
+Flares are often preventable if you know your triggers.
 We’re happy to share several of the flare management tips that we’ve learned throughout the years.

 - Understanding IC Flares

 - What Does An IC Flare Feel Like?

 - The Secret to Managing IC Flares

 - Typical Flare Triggers

 Understanding Interstitial Cystitis Flares

 Sign up for our free ICN Newsletter and you’ll receive the ICN Guide to Managing Flares as a gift.
 It offers practical, easy tips to manage and prevent the most common IC flares!
 If you’re uncertain about what a flare is or what you can do to manage and prevent them, this guide is a must read!
 Available as a downloadable pdf file OR as a printed edition mailed to you!
 Sign up here!

 What does an IC flare feel like?

 Depending upon the triggering event, an IC patient may experience a variety of symptoms during their flare.